pyscaffold/pyscaffold/docs/examples.rst

   This will create a project and subpackage named *my_zope_subpackage* in the namespace *zope*.
 To be honest, there is really only the `Zope project <http://www.zope.org/>`_ that comes to my mind which is using this exotic feature of Python's packaging system.
-  Changes are high, that you will never need a namespace package.
+  Chances are high, that you will never ever need a namespace package in your life.